Verification of sample size calculation via simulation

 labs(

-title = "Distribution of Wald Z-scores",
+title = "Distribution of Wald Z-scores (corrected design)",

 subtitle = paste("Theoretical Mean Z =", round(theo_mean_z, 3)),